Azure/Communication/scope-validation-announcement.md

 # Breaking Change - November 3, 2020

 ### We are keep improving our service!
-But we might affect you , please read this.
+But we cahnges affect you , please read this.

 Currently developers are **allowed but not required** to request the scopes for the tokens.
 Please refer here for the [Access Token scopes](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-javascript).
 However we have not enforced the VoIP and PSTN scopes.
 Meaning you could make a call with  a chat only scope in your token.